Anna Kiknadze

 Lucretia (The Rape of Lucretia)

-Has toured with the Mariinsky Opera Company to the USA, Great Britain, Austria, Finland, Germany, Japan, South Korea, Denmark, France and Brazil as well as performing as a guest soloist at various theatres in Sweden, Austria, Germany and the Netherlands.
+Has toured with the Mariinsky Opera Company to the USA, Great Britain, Austria, Finland, Germany, Japan, South Korea, Denmark, France, Oman and Brazil.
+Has appeared as a guest soloist at various theatres in Sweden, Austria, Germany and the Netherlands, performing the role of Olga (Eugene Onegin) among others.

 Any use or copying of site materials, design elements or layout is forbidden without the permission of the rightholder.